-The board of directors is responsible for the proper management of the Company by formulating, reviewing and approving the Company's strategy, budgets, and corporate actions.
-In order to achieve its objectives, the board adopts the twelve principles of the QCA Code.
-Through successfully implementing these principles, the Company is able to deliver long-term growth for shareholders and maintain a flexible, efficient and effective management framework within an entrepreneurial environment.
+The Board of directors is responsible for the proper management of the Company by formulating, reviewing and approving the Company's strategy, budgets and corporate actions.
+In the past year, all of the directors attended all board meetings held.
+To achieve its objectives, the board adopts the ten principles of the QCA Code.
+Through successfully implementing these principles, the Company is able to deliver medium to long-term growth for shareholders whilst maintaining a flexible, efficient and effective management framework within an entrepreneurial environment.

 It is important that the board itself contains the right mix of skills and experience in order to deliver the strategy of the Company.
 As such, the board is comprised of: